 - If you react well to the medicine, breastfeed your baby a small quantity at first and observe her/his reaction for a few hours.
 Look specifically for signs of unusual discomfort (e.g. being very cranky), wheezing, vomiting or any redness appearing on the skin.
 If your baby is her/his normal self a few hours after the feeding, you can feel comfortable breastfeeding her/him normally.

-Lastly never hesitate to contact a doctor if you have any questions.
+Lastly never hesitate to contact a doctor or TCM practitioner if you have any questions.
 You should consult a doctor immediately if you or your baby has any problem that you think might be linked to the medicine.
 Don't forget to take the medicine package with you so the doctor can check the ingredients' list and better understand what may have caused the issue.

 Which TCM herbs are likely safe while breastfeeding?